DJBarnes/django-adminlte2-pdq/docs/source/configuration/menu.rst

 This setting is the definition for the main navigation menu.
 There are a lot of options when creating this menu.
-See the :doc:`../menu/admin` section for a detailed explanation on how to create this menu and all of the available options that can be used.
+See the :doc:`../menu/admin` section for a detailed explanation of how to create this menu and all of the available options that can be used.

 :Type: ``list``